Existence of a weak solution for fractional Euler-Lagrange equations: Examples

-Nevertheless, the method developed in this paper gives a framework in order to study the existence of weak solutions for fractional Euler-Lagrange equations.
-As usual with variational methods, the conditions of coercivity or convexity can often be replaced by weaker assumptions specific to the studied problem.
+$L$ does not satisfy Hypothesis \eqref{h4} neither Hypothesis \eqref{h5pp}.
+Nevertheless, as usual with variational methods, the conditions of regularity, coercivity and/or convexity can often be replaced by weaker assumptions specific to the studied problem.
+As an example, we can cite \cite{torr6} and references therein about higher-order integrals of the calculus of variations.
+Indeed, in this paper, it is proved that calculus of variations is still valid with weaker regularity assumptions.